ta-matsuura/openwhisk-workshops/bootcamp/README.md

 > Or simply click on the activation id to open the corresponding activation in the sidecar when using the shell.

+> The shell offers mutiple views of recent activations:
+>
+> `bx wsk activation grid` visualizes recent activations in a grid format that makes it easy to detect outliers (failed activations, slow activations).
+>
+> `bx wsk activation timeline` visualizes recent activations in a timeline.
+>
+> `bx wsk activation table` visualizes the range of execution times for recent activations.
+>
+> These commands support various filtering options.
+Run, e.g., `bx wsk activation timeline --help` for details.

 You can delete an action like this:

 <pre>